kimchi-project/kimchi/docs/API.md

 * **POST**: Create a new Virtual Machine
     * name *(optional)*: The name of the VM.
 Used to identify the VM in this API.
 If omitted, a name will be chosen based on the template used.
+    * persistent: If 'true',  vm will persist after a Power Off or host reboot.
+                  All virtual machines created by Kimchi are persistent.
     * template: The URI of a Template to use when building the VM
     * storagepool *(optional)*: Assign a specific Storage Pool to the new VM
     * graphics *(optional)*: Specify the graphics paramenter for this vm